tob-asco/seeds/tags.md

    - :cool: sort of a community for each type
    - :abacus: accessories, gadgets
    - :abacus: taking care, housing
+13. `shopping`
+   - :cool: it can be an addiction after all
+   - :abacus: new kinds of shopping/selling
+14. guns
+   - :cool: they go *boom*
+   - :cool: dangerous
+   - :cool: a lot of involved feelings
+   - :abacus: new regulations
+   - :abacus: new types of weapons (this is morally not so easy)
+15. `childish fun`
+   - :cool: some stupid new ways to have fun
+   - :cool: searching for inspiration
+   - :abacus: new gear for games
+   - :abacus: some self-made games, DIYs

 ## `WORK - Working`
 1. `productivity`